Aims:

 Opportunities for Access:

-We are developing opportunities throughout our years 5-8 at school offer providers an opportunity to come into school to speak to pupils and/or their parents/carers:
+We are developing opportunities throughout our years 5-8 at school in order offer providers an opportunity to come into school to speak to pupils and/or their parents/carers:

 Granting and Refusing Access: